Simao84/MySQL_Project/README.md

 3. SQL Query

-We are going to create views to allow the clients to run queries to answer business questions formulated above.
+We are going to create views to allow the clients to run queries to answer business questions formulated above, and reuse the queries multiple times.

 4. Performance